jdubhghaill/graphmodel/README.md

 ------------

 This application was created using NodeJs 5.1.0 and NPM 3.3.12.
 You will need to install nodejs 5.1.0 from either the [nodejs website](https://nodejs.org/en/) or from your operating systems repositories and add it to your path.
-Once you have node and npm installed (try running npm -v to check) you can run this application by using the npm command in the root on the project using a terminal.
-All the projects npm dependencies are packaged with it so you should be ready to go.
+Once you have node and npm installed (try running npm -v to check) you can either clone this application from git or extract the tar.gz package.
+If you have used git you won't have the dependencies installed (there will be no node_modules folder in the project), this can be fixed by running: **npm install** in the project root.

 Running
 -------

 **npm start file={path} {command} {arguments..}**

-The application can be run from the root of the project directory with the commmand npm start.
+The application can be run from the root of the project directory with the commmand 'npm start'.
 A file containing the graph data should be passed with the file={path} argument.
 The graph data should comma separated as in the following example:
 AB5, BC4, CD8, DC8, DE6, AD5, CE2, EB3, AE7
+There is a file 'example.data' in the project with this data in that you can use.

 There are 5 possible commands that can passed each of which require their own arguments.
 They are: